 “While I am neither a citizen nor a resident of the US, this proposal would have impact in my country too; by, among other things, appearing to giv(e) legitimacy to Bitcoin as a legitimate investment, on par with company stocks and physical commodities.”

-Professor Jorge Stolfi begins by claiming Bitcoin is a negative sum system with increased valuation fed in exclusively by participants, like a pyramid scheme.
+The professor then argues that Bitcoin is a negative sum system with increased valuation fed in exclusively by participants, like a pyramid scheme.

 He then argues that because the coin is not tied to any real world value-creation or asset, the price must necessarily be “fictitious,” established exclusively by speculation and quick-stepping bots.